 about her hair my head

 Her Hair My Head started as an Instagram page (@her_hair_my_head) set up by Georgie in the summer of 2019.
-She aims to raise awareness of female hair loss and to help & support as many women as she can – both in the UK and around the world.
-Georgie recently featured in an article in Fabulous magazine in The Sun on Sunday, read the full interview here.
+She suffers from androgenetic alopecia and aims to raise awareness of female hair loss and to help and support as many womxn as she can – both in the UK and around the world.

 I had normal hair for most of my childhood.
 When I was about 14-15 years old I went through a short period of trichotillomania – pulling out your own hair.
 This was triggered by me finding a really thick pure-white hair, pulling it out and liking how it felt in my fingers.
 I then started pulling out any thick dark hairs from the crown and top of my head.

 It got to a point after a few months where my hair was visibly thinning.
 I was constantly playing with or pulling out my hair – most of the time I wasn’t even aware I was doing it.
 I saw my GP who ended up hypnotising me to help stop the pulling.
 This helped a lot and I started to become more aware of when I was pulling.
 I eventually stopped pulling, but my hair never really grew back to the ‘normal’ thickness it had been before.
 For years, I beat myself up that I had caused my hair to be permanently thin.
 I had never really heard of alopecia.